 - Motors need a lot of energy as well.

 - Some motors are more efficient than others, and some may demand the use of a “soft starter” to minimize startup loads.

 - All of the energy-saving measures will pay off in the form of lower power storage needs.

 - Although batteries are becoming more affordable, you’d be surprised how quickly storage costs can rise.

 What is an Off-Grid Solar System?

-Furthermore, we will give you a simple explanation of what an off-grid solar power system is.
+Furthermore, I will give you a simple explanation of what an off-grid solar power system is.
 Some articles and books talk about this topic but, they can be confusing sometimes.
 The main goal is to give you a strong start for your DIY off-grid solar system project.

 Typical Off-Grid Solar System Diagrams

 Here, you will see a couple of wiring diagrams for a typical off-grid solar system.
 A wiring diagram, by the way, is a simple depiction of how each component of a system is connected.
 Typically, an off-grid solar power system includes solar modules, DC cables, a battery, a charge controller, and a battery inverter.